The world’s cheapest unlimited 5G plan changed my (work) life, can it change yours?

-“You’re right on the money”, Rebekah quipped to me when I asked her whether a brand new deal from Three UK, one of the country’s 5G providers, was very, very popular.
+“You’re right on the money”, Rebekah quipped to me when I asked her whether a brand new deal from Three UK, one of the UK’s 5G providers, was very, very popular.

-Rebekah is one of the many online business advisors that has been selling what is arguably the best (and cheapest) unlimited 5G plan to date, globally, over the last couple of weeks.
+Rebekah is one of the many online business advisors that have been selling what is arguably the best (and cheapest) unlimited 5G plan to date, globally, over the last couple of weeks.
+We've looked around, in the US and in Australia and haven't found anything better.

 Three's Simply Business Unlimited SIM Plan costs only £3 per month (about $4, AU$5.50) with a 24-month contract. £72 for two years of unlimited super fast wireless 5G internet is an offer we couldn’t refuse.